 Communicate Thoughtfulness.
 We recognize that many (most?) applicants have not yet have substantial experience working on issues pertaining diversity, equity, and inclusion.
 However, statements that demonstrate thoughtfulness are still appreciated.
 Thoughtfulness is one of the most important indicators of future positive impact.
 To be clear, thoughtfulness basically goes hand-in-hand with educating oneself on the issues.

-Constructive Criticism & Paths Forward.
+Constructive Paths Forward.
 We recognize that not everyone agrees with all the ideas being floated around regarding DEI.
-Some stances & policies, if taken too far, can cause other forms of harm.
+Some stances & policies, if taken too far, might be counterproductive in other ways.
 The best way to communicate these viewpoints is to offer constructive paths forward.
 Nuance is key here.

 Most schools ask for a list of representative publications (typically 3).
 You should expect reviewers to read at least one of these papers (especially if you get into the short list of applicants).
 You should also expect reviewers to look at the papers in order (1st representative paper, then 2nd, then 3rd).

 Submit Your Best Work.
 One common misstep that many applicants make (and indeed that I made myself) is to submit the most recent papers that one is most excited about, rather than the papers that represent the strongest contributions.
 What can happen then is either the reviewer is not impressed because the paper seems a bit unimpressive (relative to expectations of a representative paper), or the reviewer needs to dig to find the more seminal result of your previous research.
 Such a misstep is typically not a deal-breaker, but can make it harder for the reviewer to put together a holistic picture of your best moments.
 (Of course, sometimes your best work is your most recent work.)